 Unrefined vs. Refined Peanut Oil

-On the other hand, refined peanut oil has been processed in such a way as to remove the proteins that cause reactions.
+However, refined peanut oil has been processed in such a way as to remove the proteins that cause reactions.
 In fact, the FDA specifically exempts refined oils (including peanut) from the Food Allergy Labeling and Consumer Protection Act – which means highly refined peanut oil does not have to be labeled as an allergen.
-This type of peanut oil has a very high smoke-point and is perfect for frying and high-heat cooking.
-Refined peanut oil is perfect for foodservice and results in crunchy and delicious fried foods.

 Communicate with the Restaurant and Consult with Your Doctor